Who Is Maria Butina, The Gun-Loving Millennial Woman Charged With Being A Russian Agent?

 Maria Butina, founder and board member of Russia's Pravo na Oruzhiye gun-rights movement, was arrested and charged on Monday with "work[ing] at the direction of a high-level official in the Russian government," according to a statement from the Department of Justice.

-The Daily Beast reported that the DOJ alleged she was acting "as an agent of Russia...by developing relationships with U.S. persons and infiltrating organizations having influence in American politics, for the purpose of advancing the interests of the Russian Federation."
+The Daily Beast reported that the DOJ alleged she was acting "as an agent of Russia...by developing relationships with US persons and infiltrating organisations having influence in American politics, for the purpose of advancing the interests of the Russian Federation."

 Butina's lawyer Robert Driscoll, a prominent conservative, says she is just a high-performing grad student.
 The 29-year-old moved to Washington, D.C., on a student visa in 2016 to attend graduate school.